ccxt/ccxt/wiki/Manual.md

 "must be greater than minimum amount precision of 1"
 ```

 This error happens when the exchange is expecting the number of contracts in the `amount` argument of `createOrder`.
 The [market structure](#market-structure) has a key called `contractSize`.
 Each contract is worth a certain amount of the base asset that is determined by the `contractSize`.
-The number of contracts multiplied by the `contractSize` is equal to the base amount. `Base amount = (contracts * contractSize)`.
+The number of contracts multiplied by the `contractSize` is equal to the base amount. `Base amount = (contracts * contractSize)` so to derive the number of contracts you should enter in the `amount` argument you can solve for contracts: `contracts = (Base amount / contractSize)`.

 Here is an example of finding the `contractSize`:
 ```python